jerwil/intro-to-git/README.md

 - git add -A : add all files, including hidden ones
 - git add *.html : adds all html files. * is a wildcard
 - q : quit the git log "pager"

+## Removing Files

+- git reset HEAD file2.txt : removes a file from the staging area

+## Ignoring Files

+- create .gitignore file (which is hidden)
+- add files to ignore to this file

+## Other useful things

+- mv oldFilename newFilename : this will rename a file (or move it if into a different directory)